 After the tragedy of singer Ian Curtis’s suicide, Joy Division disbanded and the remaining members – guitarist Bernard Sumner, bassist Peter Hook, and drummer Stephen Morris – became New Order.
-The new band combined their original post-punk style with influences from New York’s club scene and became an encompassing sound of the 1980s.
-Stephen Dalton talks to them ahead of their appearance at Bristol Harbourside and Stephen Morris’ talk at Christ Church in Bath
+Stephen Dalton spoke to the band ahead of their appearances in Bristol and Bath last year, talking about their 40-year career and how they’re still producing anthems today.

 Second only to Coronation Street, New Order have been Manchester’s longest-running soap opera for almost 40 years.
 Ever since they regrouped under a new name in 1980 following the tragic suicide of Joy Division singer Ian Curtis, these post-punk living legends have enjoyed a roller-coaster career peppered with break-ups, breakdowns, hair-raising health scares, bitter fall-outs, unexpected revivals and month-long hangovers.

 But after a turbulent decade of angry splits and legal spats, there is a little more joy and a little less division in the New Order ranks these days.
 The band’s 2015 comeback album, Music Complete, earned rave reviews and peaked at Number 2 in the British charts.
-Nowadays these unlikely national treasures enjoy the elevated lifestyle of a pop supergroup, headlining major festivals around the globe and filling huge outdoor arenas like Bristol’s Harbourside Amphitheatre, where they play later this month.
+Nowadays these unlikely national treasures enjoy the elevated lifestyle of a pop supergroup, headlining major festivals around the globe and filling huge outdoor arenas like Bristol’s Harbourside Amphitheatre.

-Anybody seeing the Bristol show is due for a rare treat.
-In recent years, New Order’s live shows have blossomed into magnificent high-tech spectacles, ablaze with cinematic visuals and stacked with classic electro-pop anthems like Temptation, Blue Monday and True Faith.
+Anybody seeing New Order’s shows are in for a rare treat.
+In recent years, their live shows have blossomed into magnificent high-tech spectacles, ablaze with cinematic visuals and stacked with classic electro-pop anthems like Temptation, Blue Monday and True Faith.
 Where once they were sullen and erratic, now they are sumptuous and euphoric.
 “The thing about now is we are in a good place,” explains singer and frontman Bernard Sumner, “so you don’t really hark back to the bad old days.”

 “The south west always seems to me to be a very creative and inspirational place to live and work,” Morris says.
 “I know a lot of musicians who have moved there.
 There seems to be a lot of great places to create and play music.
 Maybe it’s the air to cider ratio that’s partially responsible for this.”